-Hybrid Linked Mode allows you to link your VMware Cloud on AWS vCenter Server instance with an on-premises vCenter Single Sign-On domain.
+Hybrid Linked Mode allows you to link your cloud vCenter Server instance with an on-premises vCenter Single Sign-On domain.

-Before you can use Hybrid Linked Mode with VMware Cloud on AWS, you must configure your on-premises vCenter to enable single sign-on.
+Before you can use Hybrid Linked Mode, you must configure your on-premises vCenter to enable single sign-on.
 See vSphere Authentication with vCenter Single Sign-On for details.

 If you link your cloud vCenter Server to a domain that contains multiple vCenter Server instances linked using Enhanced Linked Mode, all of those instances are linked to your cloud SDDC.

-- View and manage the inventories of both your on-premises and VMware Cloud on AWS data centers from a single vSphere Client interface, accessed using your on-premises credentials.
+- View and manage the inventories of both your on-premises and cloud data centers from a single vSphere Client interface, accessed using your on-premises credentials.

 - Migrate workloads between your on-premises data center and cloud SDDC.